Without electricity, buildings are dependent on whatever protection is provided by their walls, windows and roof.

 All three factors can be improved during the design and construction of new buildings, and in the renovation of existing ones.

 Adding insulation prevents heat loss through walls and roofs.
-New buildings can easily accommodate extra insulation, since it is straightforward to add it during construction.
+New buildings can easily accommodate extra insulation since it’s easy to add during construction.
 In most cases, insulation can be added to older buildings, either indoors or by adding a new exterior layer.